aschot-myan/Rashr/README.md

 About:

------Bias-----
+----- Bias -----
-This app is in the very early stage requires [ROOT] access!
+This app requires [ROOT] access!

 Please do not use this app thoughtless and evaluating them without deeper KNOWLEDGE for Android (Root, Custom Recovery, etc.)

-I'm working every day to improve this app and soon followed by many updates.
+I'm working to improve this app.

-The source code of this app will be published soon so EVERYONE can use itself compile and change without additional approval by me and broadcast the referral is open source

 ----- Description -----
 The app loads a predefined custom-recovery system down for your device and installs them automatically (in beta it only supports a less no. of devices) in addition they can restart their device quickly and easily (in the bootloader, recovery, and in the system).

+You can find the source code on GitHub: https://github.com/ashotmkrtchyan1995/Recovery-Tools

 ----- Rights explanation -----

--Reade and write on external storage: save recoveries -Full network access: download recoveries
+-Reade and write on external storage: save recoveries images -Full network access: download recoveries
 -[normally managed by SuperUser-App]Full access to all functions of the device: Flashing the recoveries